 As of December 31, 2019, we had accrued an aggregate of \$35.8 million associated with a potential settlement with the DOJ and the participating State AGs within accrued expenses and other current liabilities and as a reduction of revenue as reflected on the consolidated balance sheet of the Company as of December 31, 2019 and consolidated statement of operations for the year ended December 31, 2019.
 In addition, in the quarter ended March 31, 2020, we accrued an additional \$13.2 million with respect to the total amount to be paid under the agreement in principle to the DOJ and the participating State AGs, and additional amounts for related costs as of and for the quarterly period ended March 31, 2020.
-As of June 30, 2020, the Company's accrual consists of \$19.7 million in accrued expenses and other current liabilities and \$29.3 million in other long-term liabilities.
-Furthermore, in connection with recording the CARES Act Tax Benefit, we have agreed with the government that, if during calendar years 2020 through 2023, and as long as amounts payable to the government remain unpaid, we receive any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, we will pay 65% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment on the scheduled amounts set forth above, first as a dollar-for-dollar acceleration of the scheduled payment due in December 2025 and then as an accelerated payment of the scheduled payments due in each prior year, up to a maximum total acceleration of \$24.96 million.
-During the three months ended March 31, 2020, we received a discrete tax benefit of \$37.7 million for the CARES Act Tax Benefit, and if fully paid, we expect that the total accelerated payments to the government will be \$24.5 million.
-During the three months ended June 30, 2020, we received a tax refund of \$22.7 million related to the NOL carryback provisions available under the CARES Act.
+As of September 30, 2020, the Company's accrual consists of \$20.2 million included in accrued expenses and other current liabilities and \$12.1 million included in other long-term liabilities.